visual-framework/vf-core/components/vf-sass-config/README.md

 [![npm version](https://badge.fury.io/js/%40visual-framework%2Fvf-sass-config.svg)](https://badge.fury.io/js/%40visual-framework%2Fvf-sass-config)

 Mixins, functions and variables to power all `vf-core` components.
+If you're using a Visual Framework component it's a near-certainty that you'll need this component.

 Note: these utilise `vf-design-tokens`